Skip to main content

 Local-only developmentDevelopment with tunneling

-Agent is reachable only on localhostAgent gets a public internet URL
+Agent is reachable only on localhostAgent gets a public https:// URL

-Webhook testing is awkward or impossibleExternal services can call into your local agent
+Webhook testing is awkward or impossibleExternal services call back into your local agent

 Iteration stays trapped in one machineDevelopment stays local while access becomes public